alfficcadenti/xhub/README.md

 4. Your endpoint should now work after running npm start (e.g. localhost:8080/v1/custom-path)
 5. Done!

-### Tips for investigation UI Component
+### Tips for Investigating UI Component

 1. Read the file from the render function (usually bottom of file) to understand where in the UI to first investigate
 2. Use the browser [developer tools](https://developer.chrome.com/docs/devtools/) to view Console and Network tabs

 ### Resources

-Check if a common component already exists in [UI-Discovery Portal](https://ui-discovery.homeawaycorp.com/discovery/overview) such as Dropdown, Navigation, etc. Also see the common [color palette](https://ui-discovery.homeawaycorp.com/discovery/web-components/base/colors#BaselineThemecolorpaletteandLessvariables) and [SVG icon system](https://ui-discovery.homeawaycorp.com/discovery/web-components/base/icons#SVGIconSystem).
+- Check if a common component already exists in [UI-Discovery Portal](https://ui-discovery.homeawaycorp.com/discovery/overview) such as Dropdown, Navigation, etc. Also see the common [color palette](https://ui-discovery.homeawaycorp.com/discovery/web-components/base/colors#BaselineThemecolorpaletteandLessvariables) and [SVG icon system](https://ui-discovery.homeawaycorp.com/discovery/web-components/base/icons#SVGIconSystem).
+- Use [nvm](https://github.com/nvm-sh/nvm) as your local node version manager

 ### Monitoring